 For cards like the Chase Slate Edge, which has no rewards program, you don't have any redemption options.

-5. Perks and benefits
+5. Pay attention to perks and benefits

 Chase credit cards typically come packed with benefits.
 That could include purchase protection, extended warranty coverage, and different types of travel insurance.